seed-labs/seed-labs/lab-setup/ubuntu24.04-vm/README.md

     whether non-superuser should be able to capture packets.
     Select `No`.

-  - During the installation of `xfce4`, you will be asked to choose a default display manager.
+  - For the cloud installation, during the installation of `xfce4`, you will be asked to choose a default display manager.
 Choose `LightDM`.

 After the script finishes, a new account called `seed` will be created, We will use this account for all the SEED labs, instead of the default one created by the cloud.
-We intentionally did not set a password for this account, so nobody can directly log into this account.
+For the cloud version, we intentionally did not set a password for this account, so nobody can directly log into this account over the network.
 We can switch to the `seed` account using the following command (if you do not use `sudo`, the OS will ask you to type the password, making it impossible to log in):

 ```
 sudo su seed
 ```